Conventional Loan vs. FHA: Key Differences

 Type of Property

 When contemplating which loan type to go for, think about what kind of property you’re looking to buy.
-The main difference between an FHA and a conventional loan is that the first can only be used to finance a primary residence, not a rental property.
+The main difference here is that an FHA loan can only be used to finance a primary residence, not a rental property.

 So, if you’re looking to buy your first home, an FHA loan might be the best option for you.
 On the other hand, if you’re planning on purchasing a vacation home, a condo, or an investment property, a conventional loan is the way to go.